dkumor/rtcbot/docs/installing.rst

     sudo pip3 install rtcbot

 .. warning::
     You might need to reboot, or manually start PulseAudio if it was not previously installed.
-If RTCBot freezes on import, it means that PulseAudio is not running.
+If RTCBot freezes when starting microphone or speaker, it means that PulseAudio is not running.

 Mac
 +++++++++++